arazabishov/thesis/README.md

 ## Tools

 For writing, I used the VSCode extension for LaTeX - [LaTeX Workshop](https://marketplace.visualstudio.com/items?itemName=James-Yu.latex-workshop).
+The `settings.json` file contains a configuration for the extension.